taylorlapeyre/reactive-record/README.md

 #### ReactiveRecord

 This small coffeescript library attempts to create a way to access data from a server in a way similar to the way ActiveRecord in Rails works.
+It would go swimmingly with [SpacePen](https://github.com/atom/space-pen).

+It handles a bunch of heavy lifting for you, but it's extremely simple right now.

 **Requirements**

 - jQuery
+- Some sort of RESTful api endpoint somewhere

 **Usage**